import numpy as np

 - "sparse_krylov_warm_start" : True/False; default = False — feed the

-previous training iteration's ``KVinvY`` as ``x0`` to the next solve
+previous training iteration's ``KVinvY`` as ``x0`` to the next solve.

 - "sparse_preconditioner_type" : str; default = "ilu".
 One of "ilu",

-"additive_schwarz", "amg" (requires pyamg)
+"block_jacobi", "schwarz"/"additive_schwarz", "amg" (requires pyamg)

-- "sparse_preconditioner_refresh_interval" : int; default = 1 —
+- "sparse_preconditioner_refresh_interval" : int; default = None (no cap) —

-before rebuilding. ``set_KV`` always force-refreshes.
+above. ``set_KV`` always force-refreshes.

 - "sparse_preconditioner_block_size" : int — block size for block_jacobi